ssudholt/phocnet/INSTALL.md

 sudo apt-get install python-opencv python-skimage python-sklearn python-scipy

 ```
 Additionally, you need the Python LMDB binding package.
 In Ubuntu this package can be installed from the package manager as well (`python-lmdb`).
-For Debian Jessie, you need to install it manually through `pip` or the [package index](https://pypi.python.org/pypi/lmdb).
+For Debian Jessie and lower, you need to install it manually through `pip` or the [package index](https://pypi.python.org/pypi/lmdb).

 If you wish to use CUDNN to speed up Caffe, you need to install it manually as well from [here](https://developer.nvidia.com/cudnn).
 This of course requires CUDA.